Under pressure over video, Venezuela's Guaido says met officials

 In Caracas, Guaido told a small crowd of supporters that he had indeed met with officials, although he didn’t specify who or when.
 He said he was interested in talking to anybody, civilian or military, who would support ending what he calls Maduro’s “usurpation” and back a transition government and free elections.

+He added that he was not worried about more details of the meeting coming out.

-“I’m ready - a message for Freddy and Diosdado - I said it yesterday and will repeat it today, everybody who wants to end the usurpation; government of transition and free elections, is welcome to discuss it.”
+“I’m ready - a message for Freddy and Diosdado - I said it yesterday and will repeat it today, everybody who wants to end the usurpation (and backs the) government of transition and free elections, is welcome to discuss it.”

 Guaido’s goal as he tries to consolidate his parallel government, which has international support but no control of the state, is to win over defectors by promising an amnesty policy that would let soldiers, police and civilians take part in public life after a transition, without punishment.